davidmalcolm/texi2rst/output/certain-changes-we-don't-want-to-make.rst

   certain library facilities.
-This is actually incorrect usage in an ISO C program, because the ISO C standard says that a conforming freestanding implementation should define ``__STDC__`` even though it does not have the library facilities.  gcc -ansi -pedantic is a conforming freestanding implementation, and it is therefore required to define ``__STDC__``, even though it does not come with an ISO C library.
+This is actually incorrect usage in an ISO C program, because the ISO C standard says that a conforming freestanding implementation should define ``__STDC__`` even though it does not have the library facilities.  :samp:`gcc -ansi -pedantic` is a conforming freestanding implementation, and it is therefore required to define ``__STDC__``, even though it does not come with an ISO C library.